Substance Use

 What Are the Treatment Options for a Fentanyl Overdose?

-At the hospital, healthcare professionals will provide supportive care, which may include oxygen therapy, intravenous fluids, and medications to manage withdrawal symptoms.
+The hospital’s medical staff will provide supportive care, such as oxygen therapy, intravenous fluids, and medications to ease withdrawal symptoms.
 In some cases, healthcare professionals may need to mechanically ventilate the individual.

 Is a Fentanyl Overdose Dangerous?